askonomm/elejs/README.md

 A library that transforms PHP code into JavaScript code, enabling you to write your front-end in your back-end.

-**Note** that it merely transpiles PHP into JavaScript, meaning that the behavior of code changes according to the differences between the PHP and JavaScript runtimes.
+**Note** that it merely transforms PHP into JavaScript, meaning that the behavior of code changes according to the differences between the PHP and JavaScript runtimes.

 ## Installation